sictweb/bti425-2020/notes/angular-intro.md

 Here are a few differences:
 * Some argue that React is more focused to only building UIs
 * Angular describes itself as a *complete app dev platform*
-* Angular's programming language is TypeScript
+* Angular's default programming language is TypeScript

 Similar to React, the big difference from legacy-style client-side programming is that we will not work directly with the DOM.
 Yes, our work will affect the rendered DOM, but we cannot use that conceptual model as a foundation for building and modifying the DOM.